 “Our idea is simple — we recruit authors who have existing followings and bring them to brands.
 Why this works is that many times brands are trying to find publishers to create their own content.
 But they can’t cut through the noise and make sure the brands that they’re bringing have an audience for their content.
 This is because they’re all creating blogs but they rarely find an audience for them and no one cares.

 “What we’ve done from a technology standpoint that is disruptive is that we’ve moved away from the idea of paying writers by the word.
 We pay writers partially for the time that they spend but partially for the audience that they bring to the content.
 Which, if you think about it, is how we’ve always valued music or books or anything else.
 We pay authors by how many books get read, not for creating the book.
 We don’t pay musicians by the note.
 We pay them when they create a song that people want to hear.
 And so, when you take that approach, you recruit these authors and pay them partially for the audience.
 They become much more engaged.”

 The third panelist, Tristan Louis, is a pioneer in internet development and a serial entrepreneur who has founded six startups – two of which went public and two of which were sold.
-Currently he is founder and CEO of the startup Keepskor, the platform which enables brand marketers to create complex computer games for mobile devices and social networks without new code.
-Basically it provides the platform that allows anyone to create games without trying to seek for encodes.
+Currently, he is Founder and CEO of the startup Keepskor, the platform which enables brand marketers to create complex computer games for mobile devices and social networks without new code.
+Basically, it provides the platform that allows anyone to create games without trying to seek encodes.
 It also provides advertisers with a way to create branded dates.